Hemanth9336/100-Days-DevOps/day-32-git-rebase/README.md

 ## 🧠 Problem Statement

-The development team is working on a repository:
+The development team is working on a repository

 ```bash
 /opt/games.git